offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ### Email credentials
 {: .no_toc }

-Offen needs to send transactional email for the following features:
+Offen Fair Web Analytics needs to send transactional email for the following features:

 - Inviting a new user to an account
 - Resetting your password in case you forgot it

-To enable this, you need supply SMTP credentials to Offen, namely __Host, User, Password and Port__ to the setup form.
+To enable this, you need supply SMTP credentials to Offen Fair Web Analytics, namely __Host, User, Password and Port__ to the setup form.
 If you do not know which values to use right now, you can start by using your personal mail account or create a new mailbox using your default email provider.

 If you need to look these up, and don't want to do it right away, you can always add these at a later time. __Remember though that you cannot reset account passwords or invite users until email is configured__.